philc/book-notes/slack - tom demarco.md

   * "A highly partitioned worker can't be obsessively involved in any of his/her many fragmented tasks, and so tends not to bind into the team.
 Whatever the productivity boost due to team action may be, the partitioned worker does not benefit from it."
-  * Task switching penalty = mechanics of moving to a new task + rework due to inopportune abort of previous task + immersion time for think-intensive tasks + frustration (emotional immersion in previous task) + loss of team binding effect.
+  * Task switching penalty =
+    * mechanics of moving to a new task +
+    * rework due to inopportune abort of previous task +
+    * immersion time for think-intensive tasks +
+    * frustration (emotional immersion in previous task) +
+    * loss of team binding effect.
   * From a live study of software developers in 1984, "we modeled performance against task-switching frequency and came to the conclusion that the best way to understand task switching was to assume that each switch imposes a direct penalty of 20m of concentration."
   * So, restructuring which increases fragmentation of work for each worker carries a large productivity penalty.
   * Author estimates ("in his experience") that no less than 15% loss in productivity (6hrs/week) having a person do two jobs versus one (i.e. cover two bases, or work with two teams).
 The penalty increases with many jobs.
 * Managing Eve (chap 5)
   * For curious, hungry employees, work must be structured to provide growth.
 It's as essential as the paycheck.
-  * Trying to control the work of volunteers in a non-profit, and robbing them of their motivation:
+  * On trying to control the work of volunteers in a non-profit, which robs them of their motivation:
     * "If you looked over their shoulders enough or imposed standards that were different from their own, they would shrug and walk away from the work, leaving you to do it yourself.
-Control, as they see it, is their payment for working.
+Control, as they see it, is their payment for working."
-  * Most equate control as their main opportunity for growth
+  * Most equate control in their career as their main opportunity for growth
     * "You have to give her some leeway, some opportunity to choose her own directions and make her own mistakes.
 Mistakes are important here.
-If she has control over her choices only to the extend that she makes the same ones that you would have made for her, she has no control at all."
+If she has control over her choices only to the extent that she makes the same ones that you would have made for her, she has no control at all."
     * This can be called "control slack" -- enough slack in the system to absorb suboptimal choices, which provides the benefit of employee control.